 Meetings and webinars provide the ideal venue to promote and support standardization in imaging, especially when part of a research trial.
 The Clinical Trials Network sponsors two major sessions per year during the SNMMI Mid-Winter and Annual Meetings.
-The CTN Site Orientation and Education Committee and other consultants plan the programs keeping in mind the audience and the ever-evolving landscape of nuclear medicine and molecular imaging.
+The CTN Education Committee and other consultants plan the programs keeping in mind the audience and the ever-evolving landscape of nuclear medicine, molecular imaging, and targeted radionuclide therapy.
 Clinical research basics remain fairly constant but are often not part of the education and training that many molecular imaging personnel receive.
 To that end, the CTN has developed an outstanding curriculum covering a wide-range of research topics.

 The CTN serves a unique and critical function in SNMMI.
 By working closely with sponsors, associations and agencies, CTN members help to advance key initiatives for standardization in PET/CT clinical imaging.
 The purpose of the internship program is to identify and train future leaders of SNMMI in the structure, governance and operations of the organization; to prepare individuals for progressive levels of responsibility; and to ensure effective leadership that advances the mission and goals of the organization.